Bipolar Disorder, Light, and Darkness:

 Light Therapies: dawn simulators, light boxes

 Finally, what about light?
 A regular rhythm of light in the morning would be good, by this analysis.
 How are you going to arrange that?
 Here we've left the realm of good solid research.
 So you don't have to go buy one of these, just think about it: what about a "dawn simulator" for use when the sun is coming up long after your alarm?
 This is not a light box.
 It costs about $100.
 It's just a light next to your bed that gradually comes on over about 45 minutes, while you're asleep.
 Your regular bedside lamps can be part of it.
 The light will go through your eyelid and your brain will see it, even though your eyes are still closed (remember that special light receptor that connects straight to your biological clock; it works with eyelids closed!)
 You probably won't need it in the summer; but depending on how far North you live, you might need it in the winter to have a more summer-like light exposure in the morning.
-(Link to options at the bottom of this page)
+(Here's a list of dawn simulators by price and options).

 Then there's a true "light box".
 These used to be big, suitcase-sized boxes, very bright, hard to tote around, and hard to situate near your breakfast table or bed (we're talking morning light, right?).
 But now there's a tiny one, about the size of your hand, the "little blue one".
 If you're not almost asleep already, and you're interested in light as therapy, learn why blue light is so important.
 Consider a light box if you have repeated winter sag in mood and energy.
 Here's the full story on light therapy.